How to align sequences and managing alignments.

 TScore and TAlgorithm.
 For local alignments TAlgorithm can be substituted with SmithWaterman(), which implements the well-known Smith-Waterman algorithm.

-You can find more example codes about computing global and local alignments here: Global Alignments, Local Alignments.
+You can find more example code about computing global and local alignments here: Global Alignments, Local Alignments.

-In some situations more sophisticated alignment algorithms are necessary.
+However, in some situations more sophisticated alignment algorithms are necessary.
 For example, in assembly projects one is usually not interested in ordinary global alignments but so-called overlap alignments.
 These require a special initialization of the dynamic programming matrix.
 Also semi-global alignments that try to fit one sequence into the other require adapted dynamic programming matrices.
-That's why, graph-based alignment algorithms can be configured with an
+That's why graph-based alignment algorithms can be configured with an

 AlignConfig object that has 4 boolean parameters.